Gorton’s has started off 2023 by launching new products and initiating a major marketing campaign.

 “We’ve seen consumers react positively to the great taste, versatility, and meal-time variety that seafood provides,” he said.
 “Seafood stacks up well in comparison to other protein options and ‘checks the box’ on what consumers are looking for today.”Still, consumers’ inflationary concerns are “real,” Holbrook acknowledged, so the company will “remain focused on delivering the best possible value through our product and channel strategies.”

 “Our core breaded and battered business has proven to be resilient to inflationary pressures, in part because of our unmatched assortment.
 We offer larger pack sizes at a great value for consumers who want to stock up, along with other retail items for smaller households,” Holbrook said.
 “Combined with distribution across club, retail/mass, and value channels, this gives Gorton’s a unique ability to allow more consumers to enjoy the benefits of seafood.”

-Gorton’s ‘It’s Seafood Time’ consumer education program touting seafood’s nutritional benefits and recipe suggestions, launched in 2021, has helped the supplier maintain annual category and brand growth, Holbrook said.
+Gorton’s ‘It’s Seafood Time’ consumer education program touting seafood’s nutritional benefits and recipe suggestions, , has helped the supplier maintain annual category and brand growth, Holbrook said.

 “We remain committed to driving the category within the broader easy-prep meal space,” Holbrook said.

 It’s Seafood Time was designed to “ensure that each new consumer had a positive experience and understood how seafood could, and should, become part of their weekly meal plans moving forward,” Gorton’s President and CEO Kurt Hogan told SeafoodSource in March 2021.